OctopusDeploy/blog/blog/2022-q3/deploying-to-mulesoft-runtime/index.md

 The installation of Maven is optional in that the Anypoint Studio software comes with Maven built into the product.
 If your intention is to have a build server perform the build of the Anypoint Studio project, your build server would then need to have the Maven capability.
 Most, if not all, of the modern build servers contain steps or tasks that do this as long as Maven is installed on the build agent.
 Installing Maven is as simple as extracting the .zip file, then adding the folder to the `PATH` system environment variable.

 ### Postman
-Postman is a piece of software designed to make API calls and is commonly used for testing APIs.
-Anything that has the ability to call an API would work, however, Postman makes this testing easier.
+Once your API has been created, you'll need a way to test to make sure it's operating as desired.
+Any tool that capable of doing a POST request will work, however, the most popular API testing tool is Postman.
+Postman is available for free and is available for Windows, Mac, and Linux operating systems.

 ## Creating the API
 In this post, I'm going to create a simple Hello World API.
-As the name implies, the response from calling this API will simply be `Hello world`.
-Real-world APIs would be far more complex than this, but this post is to demonstrate how to deploy the API.
+As the name implies, the response from calling this API will simply be `Hello world!`.
+Real-world APIs would be far more complex than this, but this post is to demonstrate how to deploy the API using Octopus Deploy.

 ### Create the project
 1. From within Anypoint Studio, click `File`->`New`-> `Mule Project`